mlindeboom/ETFEase/readme.md

 The iOS and Android applications call the service and alert the device owner if there are any trade recommendations pending.

 After writing the applications, I ran a live test, borrowing $2000.00 from my household account and following the recommended trades.
 As a tool for learning, it was invaluable.
-It was also very efficiant at losing money as $2000.00 became $700.00!
+It was also very efficient at losing money as $2000.00 became $700.00!